dippinchachan123/Strapi_FrontEnd/README.md

 #### Mount Components for Sections.

+You can use the mountComponent function to dynamically render section components in your React application.
+This function takes two arguments:

+    Section ID: This is a unique identifier for the section you want to render.
+It helps the function know which component to render.

+    Component Function: This is a JavaScript function that returns a React component.
+It takes two arguments:

+        Data: This is the data Object fetched from the API for the specific section.
+It's the object which has content you want to display in the component.

+        Address (Addrs): This is the domain address of your Strapi Portal.
+It's used to construct URLs for any additional resources you might need in your component, like images or links.

+Here's an example of how you can use the mountComponent function:

 ```
 strapi.mountComponent("Section-1", (data, addrs) => {
   // Define how to render Section-1 based on the data